Bioconductor/GoogleGenomics/README.rst

 Current status
 ~~~~~~~~~~~~~~
-This project is in active development - the current code is very minimal and
+This project is in active development - the current code is for a minimum viable package.
-a lot of work is left.
 See GitHub issues for more details.